Healthy Recipes Blog

 Pork Rind Chicken Tenders

-Crispy on the outside and juicy on the inside, keto fried chicken is coated with crushed pork rinds, then baked in the oven into crispy perfection.
+Crispy on the outside and juicy on the inside, this keto fried chicken is coated with crushed pork rinds and baked to crispy perfection.

 Course: Main Course